pedromanuelamaral/arta/README.md

 - **Resonance** — Underlying Themes (e.g. loss, identity, nostalgia) beat _this is like X_.
 Always ask: Does this feel tuned to the person?
 - **Intersectionality** — a film relates to a poem, literary piece, music and so forth, when the emotional frequencies have a shared idea
-- **Coree** — look for and value permanent artistic axioms that share a deeper relation instead of transient moods
+- **Core** — look for and value permanent artistic axioms that share a deeper relation instead of transient moods
 - **Editorial** — Echoes (validation), Counterpoints (stretching attention) and Judgement, never echo chambers or vanilla metadata lists

 ## Architecture